Dede-Qorqud/BeTrueCore/docs/MACI_ENGINEER_PACKAGE.md

 **VWUEngine returns:** `vwu_delta` (uint256)

-**What MACI does NOT see:** VWU formula internals, non-linear growth factor, continuity adjustment mechanics.
+**What the coordinator does NOT see:** VWU formula internals, non-linear growth factor, continuity adjustment mechanics.

 ---